bradfrost/dumb-react/README.md

 ## Building components

-Start building in the components folder with this folder structure
+Start building in the `src/components` folder with this folder structure

 ```js
 - ComponentName